KeithMurph/README.mdGenerator/README.md

 #  README Generator
-Generate a Prom readme file from the command line
+Generate a pro README.md file from the command line!